Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019u1.md

 ## **RC1 Release Date: July 2, 2019**

-### Summary of What's New in Azure DevOps Server 2019 Update 1 RC1
+### Summary of What's New in Azure DevOps Server 2019 Update 1

-Azure DevOps Server 2019 introduces many new features.
+Azure DevOps Server 2019 Update 1 introduces many new features.
 Some of the highlights include:

 * [New Basic process](#new-basic-process)
 * [Query for work relative to the start of the day, week, month, or year](#query-for-work-relative-to-the-start-of-the-day-week-month-or-year)